Kahwaji/Obsidian/BP/Alpega/Onsite Workshops/Sam.md

 - need ability to export all existing price records for active contracts, update prices and reload them back into BP as a new price record

 Reports:
-Revenue Forecasting? one year at the time show all of the recurring charges that will be active in this year(could report requirement)
+Revenue Forecasting? one year at the time show all of the recurring charges that will be active in this year(could report requirement).